Training Buddy

 "Take care of your pet by taking care of yourself!"

 At first, I found it strange that a huge chunk of the app had the Finch friend away on an adventure.
-It’s backward if you view it as purely a pet simulator.
+It’s backwards if you view it as purely a pet simulator.
 But I understand the reasoning now.
 It’s additional motivation to do the tasks.
 As long as the player is doing tasks that improve their well-being, it’s time well spent.

 Why an app?